Native American Facts For Kids was written for young people learning about the Wiyot tribe for school or home-schooling reports. We encourage students

 One Wiyot game was the stick game.
 Players held marked sticks behind their backs and gambled as they guessed the location of each stick.

-Like many Native Americans, Wiyot mothers traditionally carried their babies in
+Like many California Indians, Wiyot mothers traditionally carried their babies in

 pitched roofs and chimneys.
 Usually these houses were large and several families would share one.

-Here are some pictures of Native American houses like
+Here are some pictures of Indian homes like

 the ones Wiyot Indians used.